Vengadesan017/Udemy-Newt/Java/Spring/SpringWeb.md

 - view technolagy use JSP to return a html pages (jakarta server pages) embed with java in html
 - MVC ( servlet - controller , jsp - view , object(plain old java object) - model )
 - the jsp it converted into servlet and run in tomcat
-- Create web using spring boot
+#### Create web using spring boot
   1. go start spring io create project the add dependenacy ( spring web  ) generate run
   2. in project run at 8080
-  3. Create view - to create home page create dir like webapp and inside this create index.jsp
+  3. Create view - to create home page create dir like webapp near resources and inside this create index.jsp
     ```
     <%@page language="java" %>